AWITI0301/QUIZ-BOARD/README.md

 I give credits to moringa School management for providing me with this project to help me build my skills on CSS, HTML and Javascript.

+## Technology used
+ HTML - which was used to develope the structure off the pages.
+CSS - which was used to style the User Interface.

 ## Links
 The following are the links to my social media accounts.